NielsLeenheer/StarPrntEncoder/README.md

         .cut('partial')
         .encode()

-Note: Not all printer models support cutting paper.
-And even if they do, they might not support both types of cuts.
+_Note: Not all printer models support cutting paper.
+And even if they do, they might not support both types of cuts._

+### Pulse

+Send a pulse to an external device, such as a beeper or cash drawer.

+    let result = encoder
+        .pulse()
+        .encode()

+The first parameter is the device where you want to send the pulse.
+This can be 0 or 1 depending how the device is connected.
+This parameter is optional an by default it will be send to device 0.

+The second parameter is how long the pulse should be active in milliseconds, with a default of 200 milliseconds

+The third parameter is how long there should be a delay after the pulse has been send in milliseconds, with a default of 200 milliseconds.

+    let result = encoder
+        .pulse(0, 200, 200)
+        .encode()

 ### Raw